Administrative Rule Adopted by Revenue Division Pursuant to Rule-Making Authority

 D. If a request for reconsideration is timely received, the Director may uphold or reverse the Division’s decision.
 That decision is final and concludes all administrative appeals.
 The Director’s decision will be mailed to the taxfiler.

 E. The Division’s notice that the tax is owed, its response to a protest, and the Director’s decision are each valid if sent to the taxfiler’s last known address.

 2. Pay the Tax and Seek a Refund.
 If a taxfiler claims no tax or assessed penalties are owed, the taxfiler may protest the imposition of the tax or penalties by paying the tax and penalties and requesting a refund of their payment in accordance with this Administrative Rule.

-2. the date the payment was made.
+2. Two years from the date the payment was made.

 B. Refund claims may be submitted by filing the Arts Tax Refund Request Form (Form AREF) in accordance with the provisions of this rule.

 Adopted by Director of Revenue Division September 29, 2020 and filed for inclusion in PPD November 2, 2020.

 Amended by Director of Revenue Division January 9, 2018.

 Amended by Director of Revenue Division June 28, 2016.